pooja006-bit/decision-brief-generator/README.md

 ## How the Analysis Works (High Level)
 The logic follows a clear and defensible sequence:
 1. Data Validation:
-   - Variances are recalcualted rather than trusted from source files.
+   - Variances are recalculated rather than trusted from source files.
    - This ensures consistency and auditability.
 2. Materiality and prioritization:
    - Issues are tiered based on fiscal importance.